mapachurro/wordsofweb3/README.md

 The language dropdown selector on this site is much dumber than many that are out there.

-It should do two things: update its current state to whatever language you've chosen, and take you to the equivalent of the page that you're on in that locale.
-It will do this through static routing and a term equivalency mapping object that is created in the `build-pages.js` script.
+Currently, **it only does one thing: takes you to the homepage of whatever language you select.**

-The navbar does not do any UI string swapping.
-Or, at least, it shouldn't.
+Ideally, it would also switch between languages for the term page you're on.

 ### Creating the glossary entries